crycode-de/node-radiohead-serial/README.md

 npm install radiohead-serial
 ```

-If you want install the latest version of the *v3* branch use:
+If you want to install the latest version of the *v3* branch use:
 ```
 npm install radiohead-serial@3
 ```